janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 2. Since version 0.6.4, the code depends on the quad double library QDlib, available at <http://crd-legacy.lbl.gov/~dhbailey/mpdist>.
+   Version 2.3.17 is available at <https://github.com/scibuilder/QD>.

    On Linux systems, make sure to compile and install the library with the option -fPIC.
 When configuring, run configure as ``./configure CXX=/usr/bin/g++ CXXFLAGS='-fPIC -O3'`` to set the flags of the c++ compiler.

+   If you rather would not (or cannot) install QDlib, then it is possible to compile the library in your home directory.
+All you need is to be aware of the location of the header files for the include statement and you need the ``qdlib.a`` file for linking.
+   For an example, consider the makefile for Windows computers.
+   The ``makefile_windows`` builds ``phc.exe`` with the QD library compiled in a home directory, not installed on the system.

 3. The source code directory of PHCpack contains the directory ``Objects``, a directory with file ``makefile`` in it.